Haseeb-Qureshi/Algorithms-Study-Group/week6_bit_manipulation.md

 ######Topics:
 * How computers store integers
 * Fixnums vs Bignums (no floating points for now)
-* How to represent negative numbers?
-  * Two's complement
 * The basic bitwise operators:
   * AND(`&`)
   * OR(`|`)